 Salt & Soil

-My debut booklet of poems is mainly inspired by the coastline of East Lothian and Berwickshire, and the Lammermuir Hills where I grew up.
-Some poems are in Scots, including my well-travelled poem ‘The Herrin Trail’ that was shortlisted for the McCash/Herald prize in 2011, has been published in video, on interpretation boards complimenting ‘The Creel Loaders’ sculpture in Dunbar commemorating the women who carried herring over the hills from Dunbar to Lauder, on a banner celebrating the suffragette movement NOW 14-18 ‘100 Years 100 Banners’ programme, as a ‘Sma Buik’ by Poems-for-All in California, and has been set to music on clarsach (small lever harp).
-Other poems reflect nature, moments of memory and the present.
-They are ‘gentle and determined, compassionate and strong’.
+My debut booklet of poems is mainly inspired by the coastline of East Lothian where I grew up, the Lammermuir Hills and Berwickshire.
+Some poems are in Scots, including my well-travelled poem ‘The Herrin Trail’ that was shortlisted for the McCash/Herald prize in 2011; has been published in video; on interpretation boards complementing ‘The Creel Loaders’ sculpture in Dunbar by Gardner Molloy commemorating the women who carried herring over the hills from Dunbar to Lauder; on a banner celebrating the suffragette movement NOW 14-18 ‘100 Years 100 Banners’ programme; as a ‘Sma Buik’ by Poems-for-All in California; has been published in anthologies and newsletters, and has been set to music on clarsach (small lever harp).
+Other poems reflect nature, moments of memory, family, and the present.

 No. of Pages: 26